json-schema-form/angular-schema-form-material/CONTRIBUTING.md

 easy and fast for us to merge it!

 Also consider running any code through the **JavaScript Code Style** checker [jscs](https://github.com/mdevils/node-jscs) (or even better use it in your editor) using the .jscsrc file in the repo root, which should be picked up by the IDE.
-You can also us `gulp jscs` to check your code.
+You can also use `gulp jscs` to check your code.